Suicidal Thoughts or Threats

 - Have you attempted suicide in the past?
 If so, did you seek and receive treatment?

-- Has a family member or close friend ever attempted or committed suicide?
+- Has a family member or close friend ever tried suicide or died by suicide?

 - Has anyone in your family ever been diagnosed with a mental health problem, such as depression or schizophrenia?